pamjesus/RotorHazard-OBS-Websocks-Control-Plugin/README.md

 This plug-in can be active/inactive by setting the parameter ENABLED accordingly.

 The recording can be activated before the race starts by setting the parameter PRE_START with int value (milliseconds) to the start.
-Note, the waiting is done in intervals of 0,1 seconds.
+Note the waiting is done in intervals of 0,1 seconds (100 ms).

 ### On the OBS app